BradleyRoss/ObjectiveC-Examples/BRossTools/BRossTools/MDFILE.md

 * BRossTools.h and BRossTools.m contain a set of Objective-C classes that are under development that will be used as a library to assist programmers.
 * LocalClasses.h and BRossTools.m contain Objective-C classes that are being used to understand the technologies used in the development of MacOS applications.
 * The file AppDelegate.m has been modified to create a menu upon opening the application that can be used to call the other components contained in the application.

-####Documentation
+* The files MIKMIDIsamples.h and MIKMIDIsamples.m contain examples for using MIKMIDI from Andrew Marsden

+####Apple Documentation

 The following is a list of documentation from Apple that can be used to create, modify, and understand this code.